-If you and your doctor determine that you do have an imbalance going on, there’s some really good news: There are lots of ways to recalibrate your hormones without medication.
-Lifestyle changes and proper nutrition are some of the best ways to do that, but completely natural supplements have been shown to be part of the solution too.
+If you and your doctor determine that you have an imbalance going on, there’s some good news: There are lots of ways to recalibrate your hormones without medication.
+Lifestyle changes and proper nutrition are some of the best ways to do that, and natural supplements have been shown to be part of the solution too.

 Here, we tapped a panel of expert nutritionists and integrative health specialists to find out which supplements are actually worth taking.
 Follow their tips to balance your hormones, the natural way.

 What to Try: Vitamin D

 Of course, depression and anxiety can be caused by many things, but if you’re experiencing either, it’s worth talking to your primary care physician or a mental health professional about how your hormones could be at play—especially if there’s no obvious cause behind how you’re feeling.